swcarpentry/python-novice-inflammation/01-numpy.md

 <type 'numpy.ndarray'>
 ~~~

 The output tells us that `data` currently refers to an N-dimensional array created by the NumPy library.
-This data corresponds to arthritis patients inflammation.
+These data corresponds to arthritis patient's inflammation.
 The rows are the individual patients and the columns are there daily inflammation measurements.
 We can see what its [shape](reference.html#shape) is like this:

 ~~~ {.python}